votroto/MatrixOracle.jl/README.md

-# Matrix Oracle (Experimental)
+# Matrix Oracle
-A proof of concept generalization of the Double Oracle algorithm to solving matrix games -- including multiplayer general-sum games.
+Generalized Double Oracle algorithm for multiplayer strategic games.

-Player `i` chooses strategies on the `i`-th axis of the payoff matrix.
+Actions available to player `i` correspond to the indices along the `i`-th axis of the payoff tensor.

+## Zero-Sum Games
+Specify a single matrix to treat the game as zero-sum.
 ```julia
 p = rand(5, 4)